Copyright © 2013 Audubon Nature Institute P.O. Box 4327 New Orleans, LA 70178 (504) 861-2537 firstname.lastname@example.org

 Alliance for Sustainable Wildlife

-On January 15, 2013 Audubon Nature Institute and San Diego Zoo Global announced a partnership to replenish animal populations facing possible extinction.
+Audubon Nature Institute and San Diego Zoo Global announce a new a partnership to replenish animal populations facing threats to their numbers.
 The Alliance for Sustainable Wildlife will devise strategies to ensure sustainable populations of unique and endangered zoo animals.
 Located in New Orleans, the Alliance will be a haven for more than two dozen mammal and bird species that are declining in population.

 “San Diego Zoo Global is delighted to partner with the Audubon Nature Institute to set up a breeding center for unique and endangered species that we hope will be a model for collaborative efforts in the future,” said Douglas G. Myers, president of San Diego Zoo Global.
 “This collaboration unites organizations located at opposite ends of the United States in a joint effort of preservation.”